Commercial Real Estate

 This CRE space is used to set up offices for multinational corporations, call centers, co-working, start-ups, etc.

 In urban areas, office spaces are typically found in high-rise buildings and skyscrapers, some of which can have an area of several million square feet.
-The majority of suburban office buildings are smaller and can sometimes be found in office parks.
+Most suburban office buildings are smaller and can sometimes be found in office parks.

 Based on the number of tenants, office buildings can be categorized into two types: